 Sharon B. Megdal

 350 North Campbell Ave.

 Tucson, AZ 85719

-Current professional service activities include Board President, International Arid Lands Consortium (IALC) and Board Member, American Water Resources Association (AWRA).
-Elected to a six-year term in 2008 and 2014, Sharon represents the residents of Pima County on the Board of Directors for the Central Arizona Water Conservation District, also known as the Central Arizona Project (CAP).
-The board is responsible for the policies, rates and taxes associated with delivering Colorado River water to Central Arizona.
-Since February 2016, Sharon has served as Secretary of the CAP Board and Chair of the Central Arizona Groundwater Replenishment District and Underground Storage Committee.
+Sharon Megdal serves as Board President, International Arid Lands Consortium and Board Member, American Water Resources Association and represents the residents of Pima County on the elected Board of Directors for the Central Arizona Water Conservation District, also known as the Central Arizona Project (CAP).
+The CAP delivers Colorado River water to Central Arizona.
 Dr. Megdal has served on numerous Arizona boards and commissions, including the Arizona Corporation Commission, the State Transportation Board, and the Arizona Medical Board.
-She holds a Ph.D. degree in Economics from Princeton University and an A. B. degree in Economics from Douglass College of Rutgers University.
+She holds a Ph.D. degree in Economics from Princeton University.